Robert-Bourassa generating station: Reservoir

-Dessaulniers pump station
+Desaulniers pumping station

-The construction of the Duncan dikes partially blocked the flow of the Dessaulniers River, which is located to the southeast of the Robert-Bourassa Reservoir.
-The river flowed into Dessaulniers Lake at an elevation of 143.3 m, 32 m below the level of the Robert-Bourassa Reservoir.
-To prevent the flooding of an additional 30 km2 and preserve the lake in its natural state, a pump station was installed which removes water from the Dessaulniers to the Robert-Bourassa Reservoir.
+The construction of the Duncan dikes partially blocked the flow of the Desaulniers River, which is located to the southeast of the Robert-Bourassa Reservoir.
+The river flowed into Desaulniers Lake at an elevation of 143.3 m, 32 m below the level of the Robert-Bourassa Reservoir.
+To prevent the flooding of an additional 30 km2 and preserve the lake in its natural state, a pump station was installed which removes water from the Desaulniers Lake to the Robert-Bourassa Reservoir.
 The pump station was designed to remove an annual average of 2.8 m3/s, from a drainage area of 160 km2.

-The pump station was commissioned in June 1977.
+The pumping station was commissioned in June 1977.
 It has four pumps with a capacity of 1.7 m3/s each, with a maximum lift of 54.3 m.
 Each pump is powered by a 1,120 KW (1,500 hp) motor.
-The pumping station also served to divert water away from the Dessaulniers river bed, during the construction of dike D-20.
+The pumping station also served to divert water away from the Desaulniers river bed, during the construction of dike D-20.